-Jeremy White is an Associate in Kaye Scholer’s Employment & Labor Group.
+Jeremy White is Counsel in Kaye Scholer’s Employment & Labor Group.
 Jeremy has counseled and represented a wide range of clients in complex litigation matters in the wage and hour and employment discrimination areas.
 He has specific expertise in collective and class actions under Title VII, the Americans with Disabilities Act, the Fair Labor Standards Act and state wage and hour laws.

 Jeremy has also represented pro bono clients, including disability rights organizations, in various matters.
 For his pro bono work, Jeremy received the Washington Lawyers’ Committee Outstanding Achievement Award.